PhD, MS, Utah State University; MS, BS: Lebanese American University

 Peng is interested in developing quantitative methodologies for the betterment of society.
 His current research focuses on optimization in matching markets, with applications in school choice, public housing, and online marketplaces.
 His research on school choice has won multiple awards, including the ACM SIGecom Doctoral Dissertation Award, the INFORMS Public Sector Operations Best Paper Competition, and the INFORMS Doing Good with Good Operations OR Student Paper Competition.
 Prior to joining USC, he completed a PhD in operations research at MIT, and was a post-doctoral researcher at Microsoft Research.

-Vivek Sharma is a professor of data science at USC Marshall, where he teaches business innovation to graduate data science & MBA students.
+Vivek Sharma is professor of data science at USC Marshall, where he teaches business innovation to graduate data science & MBA students.